-In October 2015, Google confirmed that it has an artificial intelligence algorithm called RankBrain, which is one of the key ranking factors 🧠.
+In October 2015, Google confirmed it had an artificial intelligence algorithm called RankBrain, which is one of the key ranking factors 🧠.

-If your website is similar to RankBrain, you will more likely be shown in relevant search results.
+If your website is similar to RankBrain, it is more likely that you will be shown in relevant search results.

-RankBrain considers among other things the user behavior of your website to see if your website is the right result to show.
+RankBrain considers, among other things, the user behaviour of your website to see if your website is the right result to show.

 And here comes the speed: